LinkTheCoder/LinkTheCoder/README.md

 - 💾 Also tinkering with databases like Firebase & Postgres.

-- 💽 Studying a bit of backend servers Next or Node.js
+- 💽 Studying a bit of backend servers in Next or Node.js

 - 🛜 Looking at basic of Devops as well learning about github actions, docker, self-hosting etc.